colorlessenergy/colorlessenergy.github.io/_projects/lastpad.md

 title: PWA lastpad
 layout: project
 image: /images/lastpad.png
-meta: a PWA to create update delete and read notes offline and online
+meta: A progressive web app that allows you to create, view, edit and delete notes offline and have them be updated and saved as soon as you get back on an internet connection.
 description: Full Stack Technologies
 permalink: /lastpad
 order: 1